TheRedDeveloper/ArcRunner/README.md

 Refer to [Setup ArcRunner](README.md#setup-arcrunner).

 # Setup ArcRunner
+> [!WARNING]
+> Set Arc as the default browser before the setup process.
+If you don't do this, you might break your other browser.

 Move `ArcRunner.exe` wherever you'd like.
 > [!NOTE]
 > If you move `ArcRunner.exe` again, you will have to go through the setup process again.